Doctor insights on:

 - What are the body systems affected by hypertension?

 - What body systems are affected by osteoporosis?

-- What organs are affected by pneumonia?
+- What body systems are affected by skin cancer?

 - What body systems are affected by e coli?